-Efforts to upscale struggling neighborhoods are, to be sure, nothing new.
-Indeed, today's modest upscaling efforts of inner-ring suburbs pale in comparison the massive slash-and-burn upscaling that characterized postwar urban renewal efforts (the results of which hardly recommend the practice).7 But modern upscaling efforts do have distinctive characteristics, thanks in large part to the emergence of new tools of land use regulation promoted by self-styled "new urbanists"-a group of architects and urban planning professionals who promote the development of mixed-land-use neighborhoods.8 The new urbanists' growing influence is reflected not only in the shifting design of American development practices, including redevelopment efforts, but also in the fact that the regulatory tools they favor-"transect zoning" and "form-based codes"-have moved into the mainstream in recent years.
-These tools, which are increasingly featured in inner-ring upscaling efforts, focus specifically on the aesthetics of the built environment.
-And, they are attractive to local leaders eager to reverse their communities' fortunes from within.
-Unfortunately, while promoted as a way to "simplify" land use regulations, these tools are often exactly the opposite: They are detailed, complex, and carry within them high compliance costs.
-And, their effective implementation sometimes requires the
+Efforts to upscale declining neighborhoods are nothing new, to be sure, nor are government efforts to address concerns about outdated aesthetics by using legal tools to forcibly reshape the built environment.
+Indeed, today's modest upscaling efforts of inner-ring suburbs pale in comparison the massive slash-and-burn upscaling that characterized postwar urban renewal efforts, which were very much motivated by what can be characterized as aesthetic concerns about aging urban neighborhoods (and, the results of which hardly recommend the practice).7 But modern upscaling efforts do have characteristics that are distinctive from urban renewal, which raise their own rule-of-law concerns, thanks in large part to the emergence of new tools of land use regulation promoted by self-styled "new urbanists"-a group of architects and urban planning professionals who promote the development of mixed-land-use neighborhoods.8 The new urbanists' growing influence is reflected not only in the shifting design of American development practices, including redevelopment efforts, but also in the fact that the regulatory tools they favor-"transect zoning" and "form-based codes"-have moved into the mainstream in recent years.
+These tools, which are increasingly featured in inner-ring

-7 On Urban Renewal, see generally, e.g., Urban Renewal, The Record and the Controversy (James Q. Wilson, ed.
-1966); John C. Teaford, The Rough Road to Renaissance: Urban Revitalization in America 44-80 (1990); Bernard J. Friedan & Lynne B. Sagalyn, Downtown, Inc.: How America Rebuilds Cities 15-38 (1991); Charles N. Glaab, A History of Urban America (3d ed.
-1983); Zane L. Miller, The Urbanization of Modern America: A Brief History (1973).
+7 On Urban Renewal, see generally, e.g., URBAN RENEWAL, THE RECORD AND THE CONTROVERSY (James Q. Wilson, ed.
+1966); JOHN C. TEAFORD, THE ROUGH ROAD TO RENAISSANCE: URBAN REVITALIZATION IN AMERICA 44-80 (1990); BERNARD J. FRIEDAN & LYNNE B. SAGALYN, DOWNTOWN, INC.: HOW AMERICA REBUILDS CITIES 15-38 (1991); CHARLES N. GLAAB, A HISTORY OF URBAN AMERICA (3d ed.
+1983); ZANE L. MILLER, THE URBANIZATION OF MODERN AMERICA: A BRIEF HISTORY (1973).